Preterm Birth

 Preterm: Delivery of a baby before 37 weeks of pregnancy.

-Spontaneous Preterm Birth: A preterm birth that occurs on its own.
+Spontaneous preterm birth: A preterm birth that occurs on its own.

 Steroid: A type of medication that can help the fetal lungs and other organs mature in preparation for a possible preterm birth.